-- To scan the source4a folder, enter source4/source4a. - Host-(Optional) A user-defined name for the instance where the scan-agent plugin is configured to run scans.
+- To scan the source1 folder only, enter source1. - To scan both source1 and source2, enter the following: - source1, source2 - To scan the source4a folder, enter source4/source4a. - Host-(Optional) A user-defined name for the instance where the scan-agent plugin is configured to run scans.
 This property along with the alias property will remain unchanged for each subsequent rescan.